SPF Agri Innovation and Support

-What is the Intensive Agri innovation programme?
+What is the Agri innovation programme?

 The Agri Innovation programme aims to support farm businesses to maximise their potential through regenerative and innovative practices which promote healthy soil and reduce carbon emissions.
 The programme will also allow farmers to explore innovative opportunities and trial new technologies.